Deducteam/isabelle_dedukti/README.md

 Isabelle requires a dedicated directory for each session, specified by the `in HOL_wp` part above.
 Usually, it suffices to have an empty directory with the same name as the session.

-To actually export proof terms from Isabelle, assuming the `ROOT` file containing the session info is located in `$rootdir` do:
+To actually export proof terms from Isabelle, assuming the `ROOT` file containing the session info is located in `$rootdir` and that the directory `$rootdir/$session` exists, do:

 ```bash
 isabelle build -b -d $rootdir $session